Go to content (click on Intro)

 If you are a bachelor's-degree student, taking part in the language exchange or language volunteering programme offers you an opportunity to gain 2 free-choice credits.

-• Complete the two tasks and the follow-up and assessment questionnaires in the Moodle course.
+• Complete the tasks and the follow-up and assessment questionnaires in the Moodle course.

 • Attend thefinal interview with the person in charge of the programme.

-On the other hand, if you are a mobility student and want to obtain these credits, you must first check that your university of origin recognises this type of credit and then include the following subject in your Learning Agreement:
+On the other hand, if you are a mobility student and want to obtain these credits, you must first check that your university of origin recognises this type of credit and then include in your Learning Agreement the following subject:

 3100RA0848 Language tutorials